When is the US elections 2020 and can Trump postpone it?

-The election date is not written in the US Constitution, so a delay is technically possible, but the constitution sets a date for the inauguration of the newly elected president in January.
+The date of the elections is not written in the US Constitution, so the delay is technically possible, but the constitution sets a date for the inauguration of the newly elected president in January.

-However, the authority to change the election date rests with the US Congress, and the Democrats hold a majority in one room, the House of Representatives, making it extremely unlikely to agree to a postponement.
+However, the authority to change the election date rests with the US Congress, and Democrats retain the majority in one room, the House of Representatives, making it extremely unlikely to agree to a postponement.

 American presidential elections always take place on the Tuesday after the first Monday in November.

 Americans vote for people called “voters” in their state who support the candidate who wants to become president – this process is called the Electoral College.